Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 The state’s Family Planning Program offers similar free or low-cost services.
 It is open to men and women in Texas who are 64 or younger and who earn an income of up to 250% of the federal poverty guidelines for their household’s size.
 This year, the maximum for a household of one person is $33,975.

 Under both state-run programs, a person is granted services for a year unless their income or qualification status changes.
 The person can reapply for benefits if they still meet qualifications.
+The state programs do not provide emergency contraception.

 Some clinics work with both Title X and state funding, so staff there can help you figure out under which program you may be covered, White said.